mesosphere/d2iq-engineering-blog/content/posts/multi-cluster-monitoring-and-alerting/index.md

 ```

 For more details see the [prometheus tutorial](https://prometheus.io/docs/tutorials/instrumenting_http_server_in_go/) on
-how to integrate prometheus library and emit metrics.
+how to integrate the prometheus library and emit metrics.

 ## How to integrate metrics with DKP

 Prometheus uses a pull model to collect metrics.
 This means that Prometheus actively fetches metrics from the targets,
 rather than the targets pushing metrics to Prometheus.
-In the example above the prometheus handler only creates a HTTP
+In the example above the prometheus handler only creates an HTTP
-handler on the `/metrics` path but its not actively pushing collected metrics anywhere.
+handler on the `/metrics` path but it is not actively pushing collected metrics anywhere.

 When an application runs on Kubernetes cluster in a Pod it is usually exposed via `Service` resource that can expose
-Pods networking ports to rest of the cluster.
-The Prometheus operator that comes on DKP exposes a custom resource types
+Pods networking ports to the rest of the cluster.
+The Prometheus operator that comes with DKP exposes a custom resource types
-CRD `ServiceMonitor` and `PodMonitor` that should be used to configure prometheus instance to include particular
+CRD `ServiceMonitor` and `PodMonitor` that should be used to configure prometheus instance to include a particular
 Kubernetes service into scraping targets from which prometheus will read the metrics data.

 When creating own `ServiceMonitor` it is necessary to include the `prometheus.kommander.d2iq.io/select: "true"` label on
 the resource.
 Based on this label the default instance of Prometheus installed on DKP will include the `ServiceMonitor`
 configuration.
 The Prometheus operator allows to run multiple Prometheus instances and the label selector is used to
-associate service monitors with Prometheus instance.
+associate service monitors with a Prometheus instance.

-In the example bellow the `ServiceMonitor` instructs the DKP Prometheus to scrape data from `Service` that matches the
+In the example below the `ServiceMonitor` instructs the DKP Prometheus to scrape data from the `Service` that matches the
 label `app: my-go-app` on port `http` and the `/metrics` path.

 ```yaml